Do we unintentionally teach our children how to bully, or how to be bullied? Could this be true?

 There is a way out.
 You can align your actions with your true beliefs.
 It takes commitment and intentionality.
 But I have done it and so can you!

 I know this might be hard for some parents to acknowledge.
 It was for me.
 However with this realization, came freedom.
 I got to choose something better.
 For me, accepting full responsibility for my own actions has allowed me to learn and grow, in parenting and beyond.
-If you are willing to see things for what they are, I believe you too can have a truly positive impact on the lives of your children.
+If you are willing to see things for what they are, I know you can have a truly positive impact on the lives of your children.

 If you are interested in learning, you can work with me.